-The Disputes dashboard in Subotiz consolidates cases from Subotiz Payments and PayPal into a single view.
-It provides a unified workflow to track statuses, review dispute reasons, and monitor response deadlines, ensuring timely and accurate case handling.
+The Disputes dashboard in Subotiz consolidates dispute cases from Subotiz Payments and PayPal into a single view.
+It enables merchants to track dispute status, review dispute reasons, and monitor response deadlines, ensuring timely and efficient case handling.

-- Open Disputes: Go to Transaction > Disputes in the Subotiz admin to view all cases collected from supported payment channels.
+- Open Disputes: Go to Transaction > Disputes in the Subotiz admin to view all dispute records.

-- Filter by dates: Apply Created at with a defined start and end date to display disputes opened within a specific time range.
+- Filter by date: Set a Created at date range to view disputes opened within a specific period.

-- Filter by status: Select one or more statuses to filter disputes by stage for focused review.
+- Filter by status: Select one or more statuses to focus on specific stages of disputes.

-- Payment channel: Source of the dispute, such as PayPal or Subotiz Payments.
+- Payment provider: Source of the dispute, such as Subotiz Payments or PayPal.

-- Status: Current stage of the dispute case.
-See Dispute statuses for definitions.
+- Status: Current stage of the dispute.
+See Dispute Statuses below for details.

-- Order ID: Internal identifier generated in Subotiz.
+- Trade order ID: Internal order identifier in Subotiz.
+Clickable to view the linked order.

-- Case ID: Identifier provided by the payment provider.
+- Case ID: Reference number assigned by the payment provider.

-- Dispute reason: Reported reason from the customer.
-See Dispute reasons for details.
+- Dispute reason: Reason reported by the customer.
+See Dispute Reasons below.

-- Created at: Date and time when the dispute was opened.
+- Created at: Date and time the dispute was opened.

 Dispute Statuses